-LEARNING METHODOLOGIES
+LEARNING METHODOLOGIES:

-The following teaching / learning methods are used to promote better understanding:
+The following teaching/learning methods are used to promote better understanding:

 - Interactive Lectures

 - Small Group Discussion

 - Case- Based Discussion (CBD)

 - Clinical Experiences

-- Clinical Rotations
+Clinical Rotations

 - Skills session

 - Self-directed learning

-INTERACTIVE LECTURES: In large group, the lecturer introduces a topic or common clinical conditions and explains the underlying phenomena through questions, pictures, videos of patients' interviews, exercises, etc. Students are actively involved in the learning process.
+INTERACTIVE LECTURES: In large groups, the lecturer introduces a topic or common clinical conditions and explains the underlying phenomena through questions, pictures, videos of patients' interviews, exercises, etc. Students are actively involved in the learning process.

 SMALL GROUP SESSION: This format helps students to clarify concepts, acquire skills or desired attitudes.
-Sessions are structured with the help of specific exercises such as patient case, interviews or discussion topics.
-Students exchange opinions and apply knowledge gained from lectures, tutorials and self study.
-The facilitator role is to ask probing questions, summarize, or rephrase to help clarifyconcepts.
+Sessions are structured with the help of specific exercises such as patient cases, interviews, or discussion topics.
+Students exchange opinions and apply knowledge gained from lectures, tutorials, and self-study.
+The facilitator's role is to ask probing questions, summarize, or rephrase to help clarify concepts.

-CASE-BASED DISUCSSION (CBD): A small group discussion format where learning is focused around a series of questions based on a clinical scenario.
-Students' discuss and answer the questions applying relevant knowledge gained previously in clinical and basic health sciences during the module and construct new knowledge.
-The CBD will be provided by the concern department.
+CASE-BASED DISCUSSION (CBD): A small group discussion format where learning is focused on a series of questions based on a clinical scenario.
+Students discuss and answer the questions by applying relevant knowledge gained previously in clinical and basic health sciences during the module and construct new knowledge.
+The CBD will be provided by the concerned department.

-CLINICAL LEARNING EXPERIENCES: In small groups, students observe patients with signs and symptoms in hospital wards, clinics and outreach centers.
+CLINICAL LEARNING EXPERIENCES: In small groups, students observe patients with signs and symptoms in hospital wards, clinics, and outreach centers.
 This helps students to relate knowledge of basic and clinical sciences of the module and prepare for future practice.